ocristian/mean/shapping up with angularjs/README.md

   })();
 ```

-##### adding our new dependencie on the store module
+##### adding our new dependency on the store module

-new module called store-product just for Product stuffs we create a
+now, store module depends on store-products
 ```javascript
   (function(){
     var app = angular.module('store', ['store-products']);
     ...
   })();
 ```
-now, store module depends on store-products

 ##### to make this work, we need to include the new file, products.js, inside index.html